-When we decided to adapt our STEAM and Learn to Code lessons for distance learning and hybrid learning we knew immediately that Nearpod would be the best platform.
+When we decided to adapt our STEAM and Learn to Code lessons for distance learning and hybrid learning we knew immediately that Nearpod would be the best platform for our digital classroom.
 We also realized that by using Nearpod the STEAM activities and lessons we adapted could be used during in classroom learning as well as for distance or hybrid models.

 “I was impressed with the content SAM Labs has developed for online learning.” -2nd grade teacher, Seattle SD

 All students have different learning needs.
 Some of your students might need to read directions while some might need to hear directions given to them.
-When we’re in the classroom this is easily taken care of because as teachers we naturally say directions aloud while also having them written on any handouts.
-During remote learning or whenever giving students digital assignments this can get tricky.
+When we’re in the physical classroom this is quickly taken care of because as teachers we naturally say directions aloud while also having them written on any handouts.
+During remote learning or whenever giving students digital assignments, this can get tricky.
 This is why we love the Audio Voice Over feature in Nearpod.

 We have created audio voice over instructions for the STEAM activities and lessons in our digital classroom.
 Another great feature to mention is that these voice overs can be edited by you if you wish to have your students listen to your audio or if you ever changed the instructions and therefore needed to change the audio.

 I don’t know about you, but sometimes I find that students are able to visualize certain concepts when watching a video better than I can sometimes demonstrate them in the classroom.
 During distance learning this becomes even more important if students are working on certain activities asynchronously.
 Thanks to a new Nearpod feature the videos added to the digital classroom lessons can also have questions embedded within them!